Detroit Marina Excavation and Resiliency Project

 Supported by the Marion County HUD Consolidated Plan?

-Marion County's Five-Year Consolidated Plan included Public Facilities & Infrastructure and Economic Development as Priority Needs in the county.
+Marion County's Five-Year Consolidated Plan includes Public Facilities & Infrastructure and Economic Development as Priority Needs in the county.
 This project will address those priority needs, support stated goals of the plan to invest in public facilities and infrastructure, and encourage economic development.

 Marion County 2021-2025 Consolidated Plan